Creating Automated Test Case

 Create Test Case Outline

 First of all, create a new test case.
-(You can create your preferred folder structure for managing test cases, by right clicking on folder and selecting needed context menu item.)
+(You can create your preferred folder structure for managing test cases, by right clicking anywhere in the left side pane and selecting needed context menu item.)

 Now we can add test steps to the test case.

-Under the Test Steps tab, click Create dropdown button and select Database Step.
+Under the Test Steps tab, click + Test Step dropdown button and select Database.
 Enter the name of step 1 Set up database data.
-Click Back link to return to the test case edit view.
-Repeat this to add the other two test steps (one HTTP Step and one Database Step).
+Repeat this to add the other two test steps (one HTTP step and another Database step).
 The test case outline is created as shown below.

 Test Case Outline